>

 Low Cost - High Value

-For £250, you have access to a structured, comprehensive programme of Cognitive Behaviour Therapy tailored specifically to mitigate the experience of tinnitus distress, provided by a fully qualified and highly experienced Hearing Therapy clinician dual qualified in Psychotherapy.
+For such a low cost, you have access to a structured, comprehensive programme of Cognitive Behaviour Therapy tailored specifically to mitigate the experience of tinnitus distress, provided by a fully qualified and highly experienced Hearing Therapy clinician dual qualified in Psychotherapy.

 Support